Ampless/Amplessimus/README.md

 _This section is heavily broken, because we are right now replacing the oldschool Makefile with a new and better build system._

-Building on Windows is a mess, because Windows is a mess.
-Luckily Windows will long-term be replaced by the Unixes.
-So compiling for everything except Windows will assume you are running macOS or Linux, as the instructions for Windows are a lot more complicated.
+Compiling for everything except Windows will assume you are running macOS or Linux, but nowadays Windows should work, too.
 However, for all build targets a recent version of [Flutter](https://flutter.dev/docs/get-started/install) is required.
-Additionally you currently need `make` for these build instructions (except for Windows).
 In the Output sections `$VERSION` means "the full name of the version you are building".
 All of the outputs are placed in the `bin/` folder, which is created automatically.

 ### Android
 #### Prepare
 * The [Android SDK](https://developer.android.com/studio)
 #### Compile
 ```
-make android
+dart run make.dart android
 ```
 #### Output
 * `$VERSION.aab` an application bundle